Just Enough Cake: A Legacy Realized

 The Tiny Shoppe Moment

-Stacy’s first real test came during the Tiny Shoppe concert at Brown Butter, hosted by her friend and fellow education professional, Tresena Bowe.
+Stacy’s first real test came during the Tiny Shoppe concert at Brown Butter Shoppe, hosted by her friend and former fellow education professional, Tresena Bowe.

 “I baked two sizes: baby bundts and minis.
 My goal was to sell the baby bundts only—the minis were just generous samples,” she says.